aptos-labs/aptos-core/developer-docs-site/docs/community/contributions/remix-ide-plugin.md

 :::

 1. You can check the modules and resources owned by the current account, and you can read the resources through the Get Resource button.
 2. You can select a function, enter parameters as needed, and click a button to run the function.
-For the entry function, not the view function, a signature from the WELLDONE Wallet is required because the transaction signature and request are required.
+For the entry function, not the view function, a signature from the WELL DONE Wallet is required because the transaction signature and request are required.

 <center>
 <ThemedImage